 Description

-Mobile Authentication Corporation (“MAC”) provides an Out-Of-Band, One-Time Password solution that provides End User authentication and payment transaction verification of financial transactions.
-The MAC OTP system is designed to be integrated into a Client’s existing payment processes.
+Mobile Authentication Corporation (“MAC”) provides an Out-Of-Band, One-Time Password (OTP) solution that provides End User authentication and payment transaction verification of financial transactions.
+The MAC OTP system is designed to be integrated into existing payment processes.
 It is comprised of a set of Web Services that provide the needed functionally to deliver OTPs to the End User’s mobile device and to verify the End User’s entered OTP.

-Note: In the scope of this document a “Client” is defined as the Merchant, Processor, Gateway, or Financial Institution that is registered within the MAC OTP system to use the OTP process and is the entity controlling the payment process.

-The Initial Development Project set forth in this Statement of Work #1 of the MAC Master Services Agreement is designed to test the integration of MAC’s OTP services into the Client’s processing/gateway systems.
+The Initial Development Project set forth in this Statement of Work #1, of the Agreement, is designed to integrate MAC’s OTP services into the TNS TNSPay Gateway.

-This integration will enable MAC’s OTP service to authenticate the Client and provide the End Users with a convenient way to verify the transaction and approve its completion using two-factor authentication by delivering an OTP via SMS text to the End User’s mobile phone.
+This integration will enable MAC’s OTP service to authenticate End Users, who are processing a payment via the TNSPay Gateway, and verify the transaction using two-factor authentication by delivering an OTP via SMS text to the End User’s mobile phone.

 Scope of Work Development and Systems Integration

-For the Initial Development Project and Systems Integration, the Client will:
+For the Initial Development Project, TNS will:

-Provide test Client information, details supplied in a separate document from MAC.

-Provide test End User information, details supplied in a separate document from MAC.

-Provide MAC developers access to the Client’s test Website.
+Integrate the TNSPay Hosted Payment Page (HPP) with MAC’s OTP services for authentication to occur prior to processing a credit or debit transaction via the TNSPay Gateway.

 Manage the style/theme and control the User Interface (UI) required to prompt and collect the OTP.
 The UI shall allow for the display of status messages and content as returned in the OTP responses per the MAC OTP Services API.

-Provide access to a Client resource to answer development, testing or certification questions that arise during the development and integration phase.

-MAC will be responsible for providing the Client with the following:
+MAC will be responsible for providing TNS with the following:

-Access to a test servers running the latest OTP services where the Client can send OTP requests for development, testing, and certification as defined in the MAC OTP Services API document.
-This platform is available per prearranged request by the Client.
+Access to a test server running the latest OTP services where TNS can send OTP requests for development, testing, and certification as defined in the MAC OTP Services API document.
+This platform is available per prearranged request by TNS.
+Access to this platform will be available 24x7 during the prearranged request period.

-A set of test scripts required for certification to validate the integration is functioning correctly and meets both parties’ requirements.
+A set of test cases required for certification to validate the integration is functioning correctly and meets both parties’ requirements.

 OTP test system administration including: